rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 ===============================================================

-You can use this setups for any kernel mod (pf-kernel, ck-kernel, etc..);
+You can use this setups for any kernel mod (pf-kernel, ck-kernel, etc..) it doesn't really matters;

 -this mouse settings are working with all current linux kernels and mods;